geopastore/geopastore.github.io/_posts/2025-12-05_WesternStates.md

   <h2>Method</h2>
   <p>
     To calculate the probability of entry associated with each number of tickets each year I used a Monte Carlo simulation method.
 This approximates the effective results by running many simulated draws.
-For a detailed explanation consult the Western States analysis (for example the lottery analysis PDF on the WSER site).
+For a detailed explanation consult Ryan Witko analysis (<a href="https://www.wser.org/wp-content/uploads/stats/WesternStatesLotteryAnalysis.pdf" target="_blank">Western States Monte Carlo</a>).
   </p>

   <p>